Butorphanol Nasal SprayPronunciation

-When taking butorphanol tartrate nasal solution:
+When taking butorphanol tartrate nasal spray:

 Get emergency medical help if you have:

-These are not all the possible side effects of butorphanol tartrate nasal solution.
+These are not all the possible side effects of butorphanol tartrate nasal spray.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.
 For more information go to dailymed.nlm.nih.gov

-BUTORPHANOL TARTRATE NASAL SOLUTION USP,
+for BUTORPHANOL TARTRATE NASAL SPRAY USP, 10 mg/mL CIV

 THE UNIT MUST BE PRIMED WITH ONE OR TWO STROKES IF NOT USED FOR 48 HOURS OR LONGER.

-Butorphanol tartrate nasal solution should not be used by anyone other than the person for whom it was prescribed.
-To prevent this and to reduce the chance of children taking the drug, it is important to dispose of any excess butorphanol tartrate nasal solution just as soon as it is no longer needed.
+When not in use, store solution unit in the child-resistant plastic container.
+Butorphanol tartrate nasal spray should not be used by anyone other than the person for whom it was prescribed.
+To prevent this, and to reduce the chance of children taking the drug it is important to dispose of any excess butorphanol tartrate nasal spray just as soon as it is no longer needed.